danieleascione/krusta/ideas.md

 -   **BUFFERING**: Messages are collected in the Agent's memory.
 -   **UPLOADING**: The agent writes the buffered batch to a **temporary, unique key** in S3 (e.g., `segments/temp-uuid-123`).
 This prevents readers from accidentally discovering it.
 -   **COMMITTED**: The S3 PUT operation for the temporary key completes successfully.
 The data is now durably stored in S3, but not yet visible to consumers.
--   **VISIBLE**: The agent atomically updates the partition's manifest file to include the new segment.
+-   **VISIBLE**: The agent atomically updates the shard's manifest file to include the new segment.
 Only after this metadata update is successful can consumers discover and read from the segment.
 This is the crucial step that makes the publication atomic.
 -   **COMPACTED/RETIRED**: Older segments may be merged into larger ones by a background process, or deleted after their retention period has expired.

 ### Handling Failures